fkarg/fkarg.github.io/drafts/seven-habits-for-highly-effective-people.md

 layout: post
 published: false
 title: 'Book: 7 Habits for Highly Effective People'
-subtitle: subtitle
+subtitle: Powerful Lessons in Personal Change
 tags:
 - book
-- productivity
 ---
-Review of <short book description>

-I bought this book along with (zero to one)[zero-one] and (Everything is F\*cked)[fcked] last september in Berlin.
-It has been roughly on top of my to-read list for some time now, mainly because Habits are one of the 'low hanging fruits' in my life that I have not touched yet.
-Or, more specifically:
-I do not really understand them yet.
+Review of Stephen Coveys 'masterpiece', which is 'simple but incredibly effective, [and] a great guide for any aspiring leader!'

 * TOC
 {:toc}

+I bought this book along with (Zero to One)[zero-one] and (Everything is F\*cked)[fcked] last september in Berlin.
+It has been roughly on top of my to-read list for some time now, mainly because Habits are one of the 'low hanging fruits' in my life that I have barely touched yet.
+Let's see where this will lead me.

 # Notes